-- Infections (particularly if your white blood cells are low).
+- Very low white blood cell counts.
+ONIVYDE can cause severe or life-threatening low white blood cell counts and fatal infections due to low white blood cell counts.
 Symptoms of infection may include fever, chills, dizziness, or shortness of breath.
 Blood cell counts will be monitored periodically by your healthcare provider during treatment.
 Contact your healthcare provider immediately if you are experiencing signs of infection, such as fever, chills, dizziness, or shortness of breath. - Severe Diarrhea.
 Symptoms may include persistent vomiting or diarrhea; discolored stools (black, green or bloody); or symptoms of dehydration such as lightheadedness, dizziness, or faintness.
 Contact your healthcare provider if you experience any of these symptoms.
 Tell your healthcare provider if you experience persistent vomiting or diarrhea.
-Your healthcare provider may treat diarrhea with antidiarrhea medicines (loperamide or atropine). - Lung problems (interstitial lung disease).
+Your healthcare provider may treat diarrhea with anti-diarrhea medicines (loperamide or atropine). - Lung problems (interstitial lung disease).
 Symptoms of interstitial lung disease include new onset of cough or difficulty breathing and fever.
 Tell your healthcare provider right away if you get these symptoms. - Allergic reactions (hypersensitivity).
 Seek immediate medical attention for signs of severe reaction such as chest tightness; shortness of breath; wheezing; dizziness or faintness; or swelling of the face, eyelids, or lips when receiving or during the 24 hours after receiving ONIVYDE.